 What's in Guacamole?
 Guacamole is a simple combination of smashed avocado, lemon, and various spices like garlic, to make a taste spread perfect for burritos, toast, tacos, burgers, sandwiches, and of course dipping chips!

 - Seasoning- Add salt, cumin, and garlic powder for the taste you love.
+We found that just a little bit of cumin really enhances the flavor.

 See recipe card for quantities.